0cjs/clash-play/doc/Hardware.md

 - ISE toolchain.
 - I/O: 34 (44-pin PLCC, VQFP); 52 (64-pin VQFP); 72 (100-pin TQFP).
 - Vcc=3.0-3.6 V. 5V tolerant I/O. 3.3V and 2.5V output capability.
+- cjs has not been able to find official specs on I/O pin Imax.
+The data sheet measured 3.3V Voh at -4.0 mA and Vol at 8.0 mA, so those are minimums at least.
+[This board vendor][OHO] says that those are also maximums; not clear where he got that info.
+(Good references in there, though.)

 [Digikey prices][dk9572] $6-10; old PLCC-48 also available at ~$3 qty.100.
 Seeed had a [dev board][seeed-XC9572XL] (Digi-Key [1597-1318-ND]) but that